 First stop was at Saint John City Market, the oldest operating farmers market in Canada, to check out local products and produce, fresh meat and seafood and more.

 Here we tried a variety of True North Seafood salmon at the North Market Seafood stall.

 Website / Address: 47 Charlotte St, Saint John, New Brunswick E2L 2H8

 Port City Royal

-Next stop was Port City Royal for an amazing cocktail called Smoked Apple Old Fashioned.
+Next stop was Port City Royal, one of the best bars in Saint John, for an amazing cocktail called Smoked Apple Old Fashioned.
 Pro Mixologist Eric Scouten explained that Old Fashioned is actually a family of cocktails that was originally called “cocktails”.